os-js/manual.os-js.org/src/v3/tutorial/dialog/README.md

 osjs.make('osjs/dialogs').register('my-dialog', MyDialog);
 ```

-### Programatic
+### Programmatic

-You can also use the `CustomDialog` instance to make your own programatically:
+You can also use the `CustomDialog` instance to make your own programmatically:

 ```javascript
 // Options